Mike Moustakas Player Props: Rockies vs. Diamondbacks

 Mike Moustakas At The Plate

-- Moustakas is batting .237 with five doubles, two home runs and 10 walks.
+- Moustakas is hitting .241 with five doubles, two home runs and 11 walks.

-- He has hit a home run in two of 30 games played this season, and in 2.2% of his plate appearances.
+- He has gone deep in two of 31 games played this year, and in 2.2% of his plate appearances.

-- Moustakas has driven home a run in 11 games this year (36.7%), including more than one RBI in 10.0% of his games.
+- In 35.5% of his games this year, Moustakas has driven in at least one run.
+In three of those games (9.7%) he recorded two or more RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.